adamtilson/wie-2021w/wie-2021-sse.md

 ## Introduction

 In this lab we will be using Microsoft MakeCode Arcade to make a Lunar Lander type game.
 This variation on a 1979 Atari arcade game has the player attempt to land a space probe on the moon by locating the goal and then very slowly maneuvering the lander into the landing zone so that it is not destroyed.
-Movement is tricky since it is based on physics which relys on rotation, thrusters and gravity.
+Movement is tricky since it is based on physics which relies on rotation, thrusters and gravity.
 We will deviate from the original in that we will not use rotation, and instead have horizontal and vertical thrusters, which work better with the 2D pixel nature of the engine.

 ## Getting started...